CosmWasm/cosmwasm/docs/PINNING.md

 in-memory cache.
 Starting a module from memory takes ~45µs compared to 1.5ms when loaded from disk (33x faster).

-In contast to the node specific Least recently used (LRU) memory cache, pinning **guarantees** this performance boost across the network.
+In contrast to the node-specific Least recently used (LRU) memory cache, pinning **guarantees** this performance boost across the network.
 As a consequence wasmd can charge discounted gas cost[^1].